texstudio-org/texstudio/utilities/manual/source/editing.md

 This dialog allows you to set the main features of your document (class, paper size, encoding\...).
-Note : You can add other options by clicking the \"+\" buttons.
+Note: You can add other options by clicking the \"+\" buttons.
 All your settings are recorded.

-You can also type your own preamble model in the editor : with the
+You can also type your own preamble model in the editor: with the
 \"Copy/paste\" or \"Save As\" commands, you can use it for a new document.

 ### Using Templates to start a new document

 For new documents, templates can be used by using the command \"File/New from template\".
-A dialogue gives a selection of templates.
+A dialog gives a selection of templates.

 ![Templates](images/template.webp)